(September 1, 2018 – September 1, 2020)

 1. Any written contract or agreement signed by a prospective student is not operative until the student attends the first class or session of instruction.

 2. The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the tenth day after enrollment, whichever is later.
-The student may cancel the Enrollment Agreement and receive a refund by providing a written notice to: Learnix Center.
-8320 Old Courthouse, Virginia.
+The student may cancel the Enrollment Agreement and receive a refund by providing written notice to Learnix Tree Center.
+1934 Old Gallows Road., Ste.
+350, Vienna, VA 22182 (free parking, metro accessible).

-For the purpose of sending refunds in timely manner, the date of withdrawal is determined as the date when the Center receives the Request for Cancellation, Withdrawal and Refund.
+For the purpose of sending refunds in a timely manner, the date of withdrawal is determined as the date when the Center receives the Request for Cancellation, Withdrawal, and Refund.

 1. If the student cancels the Enrollment Agreement prior to or on the first day of instruction, the Center will refund the amount paid less the amount of $200.00 for the registration fee.